wealthkernel/api-documentation-guides/docs/single-sign-on/auth0/sso-auth0.md

 5. Provide the following details back to WealthKernel support:

-   - Type of your SSO provider (Auth0)
+   - Name of your SSO provider (Auth0)
    - `Domain`
    - `Client Id`
    - `Client Secret`